-No. of sanctioned positions No. of filled positions Vacant positions Positions filled during the current year No. of faculty with Ph.D 54 41 8 1 15
+No. of sanctioned No. of filled positions Vacant positions Positions filled during No. of faculty with positions the current year Ph.D

 2.4.2 - Honours and recognition received by teachers (received awards, recognition, fellowships at State, National, International level from Government, recognised bodies during the year)